lazysegtree/superfile/Notes.md

 - [ ] File copying via os syscalls not via clipboard
 - [ ] Needless clipboard usage in case of multi file copy
 - [ ] Avoid copying of model, filePanel structs.
 10K bytes per struct.
+  - [ ] Even assigning it to local variables is bad.

 # Usage and Setup